INITIATIVES

 Government Affairs Agenda

-Encourage Illinois officials to promote and maintain a business environment that supports venture capital and private equity investment in Illinois through:
+Encourage Illinois policymakers to promote and maintain a business environment that supports private equity and venture capital investment by:

 IVCA-PAC Co-Chair - Jim TenBroek, Growth Catalyst Partners